 I love the way cameras hang alongside my hips.
 When something suddenly appears, I need to switch the camera.
 Then I can drop the camera I was holding and immediately grab the second one.

-During my wedding reportages, that helps me to capture real candid moments.
+During my wedding photography, that helps me to capture real candid moments.
 And, those moments, by definition, don’t last long!

-Great Repartition of Weight to Carry Heavy Material
+Great Distribution of Weight to Carry Heavy Material

 The design of the system makes it easy to carry heavy material.
-Like a hacking backpack, the gravity center moves inside the body.
-For instance, I’m used to carrying a Canon 1DX + a 70–200 mm + Flash on one side, and another canon 1Dx + a 24–70 mm + flash.
+Like a hiking backpack, the center of gravity moves inside the body.
+For instance, I’m used to carrying a Canon 1DX + a 70–200 mm + Flash on one side, and another Canon 1DX + a 24–70 mm + flash.

 I would remain balanced and won’t feel (much) the weight (at least during the first hours).